by Trevor W. McKeown

 Today most freemasons are unsure who Athelstan was and recognize that the Solomon link is legendary.
 But we’ve created another myth: our Templar heritage.
 I hesitate to broach the subject as it is controversial with many freemasons convinced that the Templars took refuge in Scotland and either created or entered Freemasonry to hide their own practices and beliefs.
 John Robinson’s Born in Blood was one of the first to popularize this notion to a modern audience.

-Christopher Knight and Robert Lomas, who brought us The Hiram Key, and others, have demonstrated themselves to be excellent self-promoters but woefully deficient as historians and I shan’t refer to them again, but Michael Baigent, who co-authored The Holy Blood and the Holy Grail, among others, is noteworthy in having drawn back from his earlier promotion of the Templar myth.
+Christopher Knight and Robert Lomas, who brought us The Hiram Key, and other books, have demonstrated themselves to be excellent self-promoters but woefully deficient as historians and I shan’t refer to them again, but Michael Baigent, who co-authored The Holy Blood and the Holy Grail, among others, is noteworthy in having drawn back from his earlier promotion of the Templar myth.